Trustees - Amgueddfa Cymru National Museum Wales

 Appointing Department: Welsh Government

-Remuneration: Trustees of AC aren’t paid, but are able to claim travel and subsistence costs (at allowances agreed by AC).
+Remuneration: Trustees are not paid, but can claim travel and subsistence expenses.

 The Board of Trustees is the governing body of Amgueddfa Cymru and holds the national collections in trust for the people of Wales.
 The role of the Board is to provide effective leadership, define and develop strategic direction and set challenging objectives.
 The Board promotes high standards of public accountability and upholds the principles of regularity, propriety and value for money.
 It monitors performance against Amgueddfa Cymru’s aims, objectives and performance targets.

 Amgueddfa Cymru is a registered charity and a Welsh Government Sponsored Body.
-Trustees have obligations to the Welsh Government and National Assembly for Wales.
-Amgueddfa Cymru currently receives c.80% of its annual funding (c.£22 million revenue funding in 2018-19) from the Welsh Government, as Grant in Aid.
+Trustees have obligations to the Welsh Government and to Senedd Cymru – Welsh Parliament.
+Amgueddfa Cymru currently receives around 80% of its annual funding (some £23 million revenue funding in 2019/20) from the Welsh Government in the form of Grant in Aid.

 Trustees must first and foremost support the Director General in implementing the Museum’s Vision of ‘Inspiring People; Changing Lives’.